How to Grow Lupines

 - Soil: Lupines prefer cool, moist, slightly acidic soil with good drainage.
 Till to a depth of eight to 12 inches and remove all foreign objects from the soil.
 Amend with a generous layer of compost or aged manure and work it into the top six inches of soil.
 Add peat moss to the mixture to increase acidity if necessary.
 This will be your permanent bed for lupines.

 - Planting: To start your lupines, you will need to prepare soil in a shaded are.
 Plant the lupine seeds to a depth of ½ inch and cover with soil.
 Firm down lightly to secure the seeds.
 Water to moisten the seeds and keep the area moist until seedlings emerge in 14 to 28 days.
+You will need to grow the young seedlings in shade for the first summer and transplant them to a sunny location in the fall.
 As an alternative you can dig up wild lupines and replant them in your garden.
 Make sure you have the landowner's permission before digging wildflowers!

 - Watering: Water once or twice a week to keep soil evenly moist allowing it to dry slightly between watering.
 As a rule, if the soil feels dry to the touch one inch below the surface, it is time to water your lupines.